TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/deploy/install-tyk-enterprise-portal/install-portal-using-docker-compose.md

 ---

 This guide provides a clear and concise, step-by-step recipe for launching the Tyk Enterprise Developer Portal in a container using Docker Compose.
-Depending on your preferences, you can use MariaDB, MySQL, PostgreSQL, or SQLite as database.
+Depending on your preferences, you can use MariaDB, MySQL, PostgreSQL or SQLite as database.

-In this recipe, the database and the portal container will run on the same network, with the database storing its data on a volume.
-The portal's CMS assets (images, files, themes) are stored in the database although this guide provides links to the documentation to use a persistent volume or an S3 bucket as a storage for CMS assets.
+In this recipe, the database and the portal containers will run on the same network, with the database storing it's data on a volume.
+The portal's CMS assets (images, files and themes) are stored in the database, although this guide provides links to the documentation to use a persistent volume or an S3 bucket as a storage medium for CMS assets.
 Additionally, all settings for the Portal are configured using an env-file.

+{{< warning success >}}
+**Note**

->**Note**: This document is just an example.
-Customize all fields, including the username, password, root password, database name, and more.
+This document is just an example.
+Customise all fields, including the username, password, root password, database name and more.
-> Be sure to update the connection DSN in the env-file accordingly.
+{{< /warning >}}

 ### Prerequisites